Enrico Schaefer - October 14, 2020 - Airbnb Refund Claims, Complex Litigation

-Is there a class action filed against Airbnb?
+Is there a class-action lawsuit filed against Airbnb?
 As many of you know, we have been filing AAA arbitration cases against Airbnb on behalf of Airbnb hosts for COVID-19 refund issues which violated the agreed cancellation policies between the hosts and their guests.
-We have been asked by many hosts about filing a class action against Airbnb, and have been retained by hosts to pursue a class action case in California, where Airbnb and Airbnb Payments are located.
+We have been asked by many hosts about filing a class-action lawsuit against Airbnb, and have been retained by hosts to pursue a class action case in California, where Airbnb and Airbnb Payments are located.

 While there is a class action waiver clause in the Airbnb Terms, we have gathered evidence to support the argument that Airbnb terms are unlawful under California Law.
 A class action is being prepared against Airbnb based on the following arguments: